 So, at the end of the day, there’s little point in uninstalling Vulkan, and it’s best to simply keep it around.

 And there you have it, a brief explanation of what VulkanRT is and what it’s for.
-We hope that you found this article helpful, and if you feel that we have missed anything important or made any mistakes, feel free to let us know in the comments and we’ll do our best to fix it as soon as possible.
+We hope that you found this article helpful, and if you feel that we have omitted anything important or made any mistakes, feel free to let us know in the comments and we’ll do our best to fix it as soon as possible.